-Research revealed that statistics can be overwhelming and the importance of personal stories are key to engaging people in an issue.
+Looking at the homepage, research revealed that statistics can be overwhelming and the importance of personal stories are key to engaging people in an issue.
 Next, users seek a clear statement of what the organization is hoping to achieve and their legitimacy through partnerships.

 There are multiple sides to this story, and there must also be an opportunity for the new arrival to identify with the story and see clear benefits of getting involved.
 As well as text, competitive research revealed video was often used as a direct way to introduce the organization.

 It was essential to create a brand that was approachable, community driven and supportive.
 Brain storming a name that would capture all of this, I arrived at Common.

 These themes of community and interconnection influenced the exploration of the logo design.
 Bright, playful and welcoming colors were chosen to reflect the key elements of the brand; providing an uplifting community, inclusive of new arrivals and the local volunteers.

 Keeping in mind the broad spectrum of users, I wanted the website to feel open and clean while maintaining legibility.
 Navy and white created contrast and became a visual aid in sectioning the information.
 Color added a playful accent.
 People are the center of this story, so realistic, honest photography also became a key part of telling a story.